jlin27/token-swap-dapp-course/L5_Token_Allowance.md

 * what is token allowance
 * how to approve one, specifically for the [0x Exchange Proxy smart contract](https://docs.0x.org/introduction/0x-cheat-sheet#exchange-proxy-addresses)
 * how to modify the dApp UI to adjust to whether or not a token allowance approval is needed
+* check if the user has sufficient balance to proceed to place the trade

 See the full code for this lesson here: